Q-Wrld97/AI-Tic-Tac-Toe/README.md

 # AI-Tic-Tac-Toe

-Using the Min-Max Algorithm and Alpha Beta Pruning, this project implements an AI player that plays tic-tac-toe.

 ## Project Overview:
   The AI Tic Tac Toe project aims to create an interactive Tic Tac Toe game where users can play against different AI players.
 The project implements two AI algorithms, namely Alpha-Beta Pruning and Minimax, along with a random AI player for comparison.
 Minimax and Alpha-beta pruning AI, the heuristic function is where the AI looks ahead to future game states and scores them.
 The score reflects how favorable that state is to the AI (basically the AI favor state it can win and dislike state that it lose).
 The main difference between the two is that Alpha-beta pruning includes a step where it may prune (ignore) branches of the game tree that it has determined will never be favorites, which can speed up the decision making process.